+Mother of two Candice de Beer says she experienced a change in breast shape after she stopped breastfeeding.
+In fact, she needed to buy entirely different bras.
 “The base of my boob is broader, while the top has lost all fullness.
-I need a bra that has a wider base otherwise I look like I’m spilling out of the sides of the bra,” de Beer says.
+I need a bra that has a wider base, otherwise I look like I’m spilling out of the sides of the bra,” de Beer says.

-Since breastfeeding burns so many calories, when Amber Nash stopped breastfeeding her two children, she found it was much easier to put on weight — an expected outcome of the hormonal shifts women go through during pregnancy, breastfeeding, and weaning stages.
-Also, because of the decline in bonding hormones like oxytocin after she stopped breastfeeding, Nash recalls her baby fever going away entirely.
+Since breastfeeding burns so many calories, when Amber Nash stopped breastfeeding her two children, she found it much easier to put on weight — an expected outcome of the hormonal shifts associated with pregnancy, breastfeeding, and weaning stages.

+And because of the decline in bonding hormones like oxytocin after she stopped breastfeeding, Nash recalls her baby fever going away entirely.
 “I had pretty much constant baby fever while breastfeeding,” she says.
-“I don’t know if it was the hormones or the act of bonding with my baby several times a day, but now that I’m no longer breastfeeding, my desire to procreate is practically nonexistent.”
+“I don’t know if it was the breastfeeding hormones or the act of bonding with my baby several times a day.
+But now that I’m no longer breastfeeding, my desire to procreate is practically nonexistent.”

-On the upside, when women stop breastfeeding and their hormones return to pre-pregnancy levels, they may start to enjoy sex more.
-“Breastfeeding tends to keep the vagina in a low estrogen state, so not only will their vaginas feel better when they stop, but sex will too.”
+On the upside, once hormones return to pre-pregnancy levels, sex may begin to feel more enjoyable.
+“Breastfeeding tends to keep the vagina in a low estrogen state, so not only will their vaginas feel better when they stop, but sex will too,” Jones says.

 That can be great news after a post-baby dry spell.
 But it’s important to note that regular ovulation resumes during this time as well, making it a lot easier to get pregnant again.
 For couples who are not looking to get right back on the baby roller coaster, it’s important to take the proper precautions.